ndsurgenor/moonshot/README.md

 # moonshot
+_Please note that this README file outlines the frontend development of this application; if you require info on backend development please navigate to [the README for moonshot-api](https://github.com/ndsurgenor/moonshot-api/blob/main/README.md)_

 Moonshot (stylised completely in lowercase) is a web application built for the sharing and discussion around amateur astrophtography.
 This site has been designed to allow imagined users and visitors the ability to view photos uploaded by registered users of the site; registered users will also be able to create a personal profile and 'star' (that is, like) and comment on other users' posts.

 [LIVE LINK to Application](https://moonshot-13d14b7a6fbd.herokuapp.com/)<br>
 [LIVE LINK to API](https://moonshot-api-ff76437bf02f.herokuapp.com/)<br>